fredrik-hansen/ansible/install_kubernetes.md

 We will use the DeepOps installer from NVIDIA which simplifies the installation process.

-Based on AMD Ryzen Threadripper 3960X CPU with 48 Cores, NVIDIA GeForce RTX 3090 GPU with 24GB and 10496 CUDA Cores, 128GB RAM, and 3TB of NVMe storage
+Based on AMD Ryzen Threadripper 3960X CPU with 48 Cores, NVIDIA GeForce RTX 4090 GPU, 128GB RAM, and 3TB of NVMe storage

 ## Preparing the Host GPU Machine for DeepOps